 - a.
-Age for admission to public schools has been established by the state.
+Age for admission to public schools has been established by the State.
 A child must be: - i.
 Four years old by September 1 to attend prekindergarten. - ii.
 Five years old by September 1 to attend kindergarten. - iii.
 Six years old by September 1 to attend first grade. - b.
-Application for exception to the age requirement may be made under the provisions of sections III.C. and III.D. below. - 2.
-Additional documentation of completion of an approved kindergarten program for a student enrolling in first grade (see section III.B. below). - 3.
+Application for exception to the age requirement may be made under the provisions of Sections III.C. and III.D. below. - 2.
+Additional documentation of completion of an approved kindergarten program for a student enrolling in first grade (see Section III.B. below). - 3.
 Proof of parent identity

-Acceptable documents are driver's license with photograph, passport, Motor Vehicle Administration identification, or other legal form of photographic identification.
+Acceptable documents are driver's license with photograph, passport/visa, Motor Vehicle Administration identification, or other legal form of photographic identification.

 - 4. Proof of parental relationship or custody - a.
-Acceptable documents include birth certificates that identify the parents, court orders, separation or divorce decrees, a military power of attorney, or other forms of legal identification recognized in the student's country of origin.
+Acceptable documents include birth certificates that identify the parents, court orders, separation or divorce decrees.
+In cases of deployment a military power of attorney is acceptable.
+Individuals seeking to rely on foreign court decrees, orders, and/or judgments will have them enrolled as a foreign decree in a Howard County court.